HoneyJarFun/gitbook-downloader/README.md

-# Gitbook Documentation Downloader
+# Gitbook Documentation Downloader for LLMs

-A web application that allows you to download and convert Gitbook documentation into markdown format.
+A web application that converts Gitbook documentation into markdown format, optimized for use with Large Language Models (LLMs) like ChatGPT, Claude, and LLaMA.

+## Purpose

+- Download technical documentation for training custom LLMs
+- Create knowledge bases for ChatGPT, Claude, and other AI assistants
+- Feed documentation into context windows of AI chatbots
+- Generate markdown files optimized for LLM processing

 ## Features

 - Scrape Gitbook documentation sites
-- Convert HTML content to markdown format
+- Convert HTML content to LLM-friendly markdown format
 - View converted content in browser
 - Download documentation as a single markdown file
 - Handles internal links and navigation